damienrkv/damienrkv/README.md

 ## Hi there 👋
+Hello.
+My Name is Damien Rajkovic :)

+Trying to become a WebDev
 <!--
 **damienrkv/damienrkv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.